-FS3 To nominate a properly qualified member of staff to deputise should the Corporate Director, Resources be unable to perform his/her duties under Section 114 of the Local Government Finance Act 1988.
+FS3 To possing to a properly qualified member of staff to deputing about the Corporate Director Decourage he unable to F53 To nominate a properly qualified member of staff to deputise should the Corporate Director, Resources be unable to perform his/her duties under Section 114 of the Local Government Finance Act 1988.
 FS4 To facilitate and manage the co-ordination of medium term financial planning, annual budget planning, budget monitoring and the preparation of statutory and other accounts, associated grant claims and supporting records.
 FS5 To manage the Council's financial affairs and services, including all matters relating to the Collection Fund, General Fund, Housing Revenue Account, Treasury Management, Reserves and Provisions, Subsidiary Accounts, all other funds established under statutory requirements and trust funds including charitable trust funds where the Council or its officers are trustees.
 FS6 For the purpose of the Local Government (Contracts) Act 1997, authority for the Corporate Director, Resources and any one of the following - Chief Executive, Director of Governance and Legal Services and Monitoring Officer, to sign each certificate given under the Act.
 FS7 To carry out the functions and exercise the powers of the Authority under Part 1 of the Local Government Finance Act 1988 (Administration and Collection of Community Charges).
 FS8 To carry out the functions and exercise the powers of the Authority under Parts I and II of the Local Government Finance Act 1992 (except determinations under Sections 8 (2) or 12 (1) of the 1992 Act) (Administration and Collection of Council Tax).
 FS9 To carry out the functions and exercise the powers of the Authority under Part III of the Local Government Finance Act 1988.
 FS10 To operate the Authority's main bank account and arrange for all cheques to bear the signature of the Corporate Director, Resources.
 FS11 To arrange and operate other bank accounts and to nominate authorised signatories to act on behalf of the Council.
 FS12 To approve arrangements for bank accounts for cheque book schools.
 FS13 To write off of irrecoverable debts and to determine the payment period of debts where debtors offer to pay by instalments where the debt in question does not exceed £100,000.
 FS14 To determine the level of security for the due performance of any contract and to approve Contract Guarantee Bonds.
 FS15 To accept nominations of admitted bodies to participate in the Superannuation Fund.